-- 5.1 The panel shall be requested to submit a report or reports to an appropriate administrator. - 5.2 All reports connected with the review shall be confidential and shall not be released without permission of the department, school, or program.
-Excerpts or summaries of the review documents shall be released by the college dean or the Vice President for Research/Dean of the Graduate Division or the Associate Vice President for Academic Affairs / Student Achievement only after consultation with the department, school, or program for use by curriculum committees or as required by the Chancellor's Office or state officials. - 6.0 The department, school, or program shall be given an opportunity to respond to the panel's report, after which the administration and faculty shall meet to discuss the report. - 7.0 SDSU-IV Campus - 7.1 An overall review of SDSU-IV Campus programs, facilities, and Master Plan shall be conducted approximately every five years.
+- 3.1 After a panel has been constituted, the department, school, or program shall be notified and arrangements shall be made for a visit at a mutually agreeable time.
+The deans shall see that the administration and faculty provide a self-study following guidelines distributed by the office of the Provost.
+The self-study may include other relevant information as members of the panel may request.
+Student participation in the review shall be provided by interviews, surveys, class visitations, or other appropriate means. - 3.2 At least two weeks before the panel convenes on campus, such data shall be provided to the panel, the Provost, the Vice President for Research/Dean of Graduate Affairs, the Associate Vice President for Academic Affairs Student Achievement, the dean of the college, and appropriate members of their staffs. - 4.0 Agendas shall be established by appropriate administrators. - 5.0 Report - 5.1 The panel shall be requested to submit a report or reports to an appropriate administrator. - 5.2 All reports connected with the review shall be confidential and shall not be released without permission of the department, school, or program.
+Excerpts or summaries of the review documents shall be released by the college dean or the Vice President for Research/Dean of Graduate Affairs or the Associate Vice President for Academic Affairs Student Achievement only after consultation with the department, school, or program for use by curriculum committees or as required by the Chancellor's Office or state officials. - 6.0 The department, school, or program shall be given an opportunity to respond to the panel's report, after which the administration and faculty shall meet to discuss the report. - 7.0 SDSU-IV Campus - 7.1 An overall review of SDSU-IV Campus programs, facilities, and Master Plan shall be conducted approximately every five years.
 The review panel shall include members of the San Diego campus Committee on Academic Policy and Planning, other appropriate members of the San Diego campus, and persons external to the University. - 7.2 Within two years of the completion of the overall review, each academic degree (major, minor, and graduate) on the SDSU-IV Campus shall be reviewed by a panel of faculty members from relevant academic areas on the San Diego campus and members external to San Diego State University from institutions with similar demographic features and academic programs.
-This review shall assure that program content and quality are as similar as possible. - 7.3 Academic reviews of San Diego campus degree programs shall include in the self-study systematic written descriptions of the same degree programs on the SDSU-IV Campus.
+This review shall assure that program content and quality are as similar as possible.

+- 7.3 Academic reviews of San Diego campus degree programs shall include in the self-study systematic written descriptions of the same degree programs on the SDSU-IV Campus.
 In addition, faculty members and students from the SDSU-IV Campus shall be invited to the San Diego campus for participation in the reviews. - 7.4 Reviews described in sec.
 7.2 shall be held periodically to assure comparability between the academic degree programs of the two campuses.